Tutorial

 Project setup

-A phyddle project will generally need two key files to proceed: a Configuration file to specify how to run phyddle, and a script to Simulate training examples.
+A phyddle project generally needs two key files to proceed: a Configuration file to specify how to run phyddle, and a script to Simulate training examples.

 The directory ./workspace/bisse_r/